ryanatkn/gro/src/docs/unbundledDevelopment.md

 Inspired by [Snowpack](https://github.com/pikapkg/snowpack),
 Gro leverages ES modules during development to avoid the unnecessary overhead and complexity of bundling.
+Unlike Snowpack, it's designed for servers and libraries along with frontends.
 For production, it uses Rollup to produce efficient bundles.
 The result is the best of both worlds: fast iteration with straightforward builds during development,